guoyunhe/ChaiLove-FloppyBirdLite/README.md

 1. Resolution changed from 480x480 (1:1) to 320x240 (4:3)
 2. Reduced sizes of image assets by 50%
 3. Removed `bird3.png` which is identical to `bird1.png`
-4. Reduced number of fonts.
+4. Reduced number of fonts

 [Flappy Bird](https://en.wikipedia.org/wiki/Flappy_Bird) re-implementation using [ChaiLove](https://github.com/RobLoach/ChaiLove).